-I graduated from college with a degree in organizational and leadership supervision then went on to work for a data company as a market researcher.
-After three years in the professional world, I started to feel really unhappy and unfulfilled.
-My dream was to be in the game industry, not working in a data company… I read a book called the 4-Hour Work Week by Tim Ferriss and it changed my perspective on life.
+I graduated with a degree in organizational management and got a job at data company as a market researcher.
+After three years in the professional world, I started to feel unhappy and unfulfilled.
+My dream was to be in the game industry, not working at a data company… I eventually read a book called the 4-Hour Work Week by Tim Ferriss, and it changed my perspective on life.
 It also taught me how to outsource work.
 I immediately hired a programmer and artist to start working on my first game called Finding Leo.
-I made a ton of mistakes from the get-go:
+I made huge mistakes from the start:

 - No scope

 - Wasted money

 But here’s the thing, I am extremely proud that I was able to actually create a game.
 I lead a team to complete a full game!
 Even with all the mistakes I made, it was a great learning experience that I can take forward with me on future games.
 I took action and made something happen.
 Finding Leo was released in October 2017.

 We all heard the stories of how hard the game industry can be.
 People getting burnout, crunch time, terrible pay, layoffs, etc. Yet I still wanted to join no matter what.
 I started to go to local communities to network and build relationships.
 I even spoke in front of the Houston City Councils to ask for funding to grow the industry here in the city.
 Keep in mind that I’m a huge introvert.
 Before speaking in front of the councils, I was breathing heavily and sweating.
 That experience gave me the confidence that I can speak to anyone.
 I wanted to keep learning and hope, in the end, I will find a way in.